project-nous/frontend-challenge/README.md

 Both APIs intentionally add a random time to the latency of every request of between 0 and 2000 milliseconds.
 Make sure your solution handles this gracefully by including your own design thinking; for example, loading states.

 #### What we're looking for
-- Ability to interpret designs with limited information
+- Your ability to interpret designs with limited information
-- Use of design system from previous task
+- Use of the design system from previous task
-- Responsive design
+- A responsive design
-- State feedback to user
+- State feedback to the user
-- Ability to connect frontend with API
+- Your ability to connect frontend with API